Rustixir/darkbird/README.md

 * **Concurrency** - darkbird use one of best high-concurrent HashMap (DashMap)[https://github.com/xacrimon/conc-map-bench] and **you don't need use Mutex/RwLock for sync between thread, storage is complete safe to shared between thread**

-* **Indexing**  - darkbird support indexing even dynamically can decision about which fields in document be index to find that document very fast
+* **Indexing**  - darkbird support indexing, can even dynamically decision about which fields in document be indexed. and each key must be unique unless return Duplicate error

+* **Taging** -  each document can have multiple tags And one tag can refer to many documents
+  The tag is great for indexing groups of documents
+  To retrieve very quickly by one key.
+For example Players of a club, Developers of a company, etc